folio-org/folio-org.github.io/source-code/index.md

   -- Backend for quickMARC editor.

 - [acq-models](https://github.com/folio-org/acq-models)
-  -- Shared repository for the models of the various acquisition modules.
+  -- a Shared repository for the models of the various acquisition modules.

 - [mod-finance](https://github.com/folio-org/mod-finance)
   -- Finance business logic.